 Sun is that fiery far ball providing us with light and warmth.
 For people going on holiday, it’s a source of good tans.
-However, with great tans comes great threat of sunburn.
+However, with great tans comes the great threat of sunburn.
 And skin cancer.
 And photosensitive rashes, which sounds like an issue only robots would have.
-Point is, sun can be dangerous.
+Point is, the sun can be dangerous.
 Everyone – and especially babies, fair-skinned people, people with freckles and so on – should be a little more careful.

 To enjoy sun responsibly, you should first seek shelter and avoid it between 11:00 and 15:00 o’clock (that’s 11 AM and 3 PM for Yanks), as that’s when sunshine is the fiercest.
 You should also look into some guides on how to apply sunscreen properly.
 Investing into quality sunglasses isn’t a bad idea either.
 And as mentioned, children, as well as fair-skinned people, need even more protection.

 2. Clean Food For Clean Fun

-As one transitions into adulthood, one learns to not eat off the floor and maybe develops are more refined taste in random items that get put in the mouth.
+As one transition into adulthood, one learns to not eat off the floor and maybe develops are more refined taste in random items that get put in the mouth.
 However, once you start traveling, you have to become even more careful.
 And that’s not just about not touching the trays while you eat on an airplane!

-General advice is to wash your hands before handling food, eating and after using bathroom (and I thought you did that already).
+General advice is to wash your hands before handling food, eating and after using the bathroom (and I thought you did that already).
 When it comes to actual meals, the ones that were prepared in front of your eyes, piping hot and steamy, are usually the safest.
 The thorough cooking should have killed all the nasty stuff.
 And if you carry home-made food, you can reuse custom cardboard boxes that are available at home to keep the food fresh and hot for a long time.